Marcao02/complaw-deeptech/linear_state_machine_language/README.md

 Most of the [example contracts](https://github.com/legalese/legalese-compiler/tree/master/linear_state_machine_language/examples) are problems from Tom Hvitved's PhD thesis.
 He wrote executable contracts in the language CSL that he developed.
 CSL influenced L4/LSM, but in the end they use quite different approaches.

 ## Dependencies
-You'll need to install Python 3.6 because the code uses format strings e.g. `f"text {code} text"`.
+You'll need to install Python 3.6 because the code uses format strings e.g. `f"text {code} text"` and Named Tuple syntax.
 It will be installed alongside any other python versions you have, so don't worry about it breaking anything.
 Also, some version of Python 3 is needed to recognize the static typing annotations.

 https://www.python.org/downloads/release/python-362/